-201. In summary, by virtue of the express provisions of Guinean law discussed above, the nature, extent and duration of the rights that BSGR and its subsidiaries held under the Base Convention, the Zogota Mining Concession and the Blocks 1 and 2 Permit was to be determined by the operation of the 1995 Mining Code, the Base Convention and the Zogota Mining Concession in particular; and not by the 2011 Mining Code.

-202. Moreover, BSGR Guinea (and the wider BSGR group, including BSGR itself as shareholder) had a legitimate expectation that those valuable rights would be treated in accordance with and by reference to that contract and the legislation which was in force at the time it obtained those rights.
+- 194. In summary, by virtue of the express provisions of Guinean law discussed above, the nature, extent and duration of the rights held under the Base Convention, the Zogota Mining Concession and the Blocks 1 and 2 Permit was to be determined by the operation of the 1995 Mining Code, the Base Convention and the Zogota Mining Concession in particular; and not by the 2011 Mining Code. - 195.
+Moreover, the Claimants had a legitimate expectation that those valuable rights would be treated in accordance with and by reference to that contract and the legislation which was in force at the time it obtained those rights.
 Guinea not only promised to respect this expectation by virtue of, inter alia, Article 32 of the Base Convention but also more generally by Article 30 of the Investment Code, which provided in relevant part that: